zalatnaicsongor/usercrud/README.md

 Many DDD apps have complex mapping layers between the persistence and the domain.
 I used the 'Memento' pattern to eliminate the mapping layers.
 The initial experiences were good, for non-complex scenarios this approach seems usable.

+Any code of interest is in the hu.zalatnai.user.domain package.
+All the rest are supporting packages

 ##--Testing--
 The core domain logic was unit tested using JUnit.
 Testing of the supporting classes were omitted for brevity.
 Acceptance tests should be added to ensure that the acceptance criteria were met.
 This should be done by using